wernerglinka/ms-start-docs/sandboxNotes.md

 ### Structure

+The code uses an event-driven approach.
+It listens to the form submission event to get the updated form values, then updates the section object, and then re-renders the section using Nunjucks.
+By using custom events and decoupling event listeners, the code is modular and easy to maintain.
+This event-driven approach ensures that different parts of the system remain decoupled and can be easily extended in the future.

 The code is wrapped inside an **Immediately Invoked Function Expression (IIFE)** to encapsulate logic and create a private scope.

-The IIFE returns an object with the `init` method, which can be called externally.

-### Variable Declarations
+## Variable Declarations

 ```javascript
 let section = {};